More (store)

 The company is headquartered in Mumbai and has offices in Kolkata and Bengaluru.

-More Retail Limited also provides customers products under its labels.
+More Retail Limited also provide customers products under its own labels.

 History

 1986 - K Anjaneyulu and his wife established Trinethra Super Retail, a Hyderabad-based supermarket chain.

-2007 - Aditya Birla Group acquired Trinethra Super Retail which was their first retail takeover.
+2007 - Aditya Birla Group acquired Trinethra Super Retail, which was their first retail acquisition.
 Trinethra Super Retail had over 172 stores spread across four states - Andhra Pradesh, Karnataka, Tamil Nadu and Kerala.
-In Tamil Nadu and Andhra Pradesh, Trinethra brand was being used, while in Karnataka and Kerala, Fabmall brand was being used.
-ABG rebranded Trinethra as More Retail.
+In Tamil Nadu and Andhra Pradesh, the Trinethra brand was being used, while in Karnataka and Kerala, the Fabmall brand was being used.
+ABG later rebranded Trinethra as More Retail.

 2008 – More Retail launched More Hypermarket in Baroda and Mysore.